alcionai/corso/website/blog/2022-12-09-m365-sandbox-setup.md

 The data is persistent but it’s wiped after 90 days.

 Also, you can’t just do whatever you want with this instance, it’s for development and testing purposes only.
-Commercial transactions, including purchasing paid services, are not supported.
+Commercial transactions, including purchasing paid services, aren't supported.

 ## 4) Next steps